Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

 .. math::

-   k_f(T) = A T^b \exp(-E_a/\bar{R}T)
+   A T^b e^{-E_a / RT}

+where :math:`A` is the pre-exponential factor, :math:`T` is the temperature, :math:`b` is the temperature exponent, :math:`E_a` is the activation energy, and :math:`R` is the gas constant.
 Rates in this form can be written as YAML mappings.
 For example:

 .. code:: yaml

     {A: 1.0e13, b: 0, E: 7.3 kcal/mol}

-The units of the pre-exponential factor :math:`A` can be specified explicitly if desired.
+The units of :math:`A` can be specified explicitly if desired.
 If not specified, they will be determined based on the ``quantity``, ``length``, and ``time`` units specified in the governing ``units`` fields.
 Since the units of :math:`A` depend on the reaction order, the units of each reactant concentration (dependent on phase type and dimensionality), and the units of the rate of progress (different for homogeneous and heterogeneous reactions), it is usually best not to specify units for :math:`A`, in which case they will be computed taking all of these factors into account.

 Note: if :math:`b \ne 0`, then the term :math:`T^b` should have units of :math:`\mathrm{K}^b`, which would change the units of :math:`A`.
 This is not done, however, so the units associated with :math:`A` are really the units for :math:`k_f`.
 One way to formally express this is to replace :math:`T^b` by the non-dimensional quantity :math:`[T/(1\;\mathrm{K})]^b`.

+The key ``E`` is used to specify :math:`E_a`.

 .. _sec-yaml-reaction-options: